 Woodmont Triangle, Bethesda, MD

-This is how to grow an old urban area in a Smart Growth TOD (Transit Oriented Development) manner without destroying it at the same time.
+This is how to grow an old urban area in a Smart Growth TOD

 In the age of virtual adjacency, the experience of place is the top priority.
-Unless we make “being there” worth the effort of “getting there”, it will die.

-Sections 1 through 13 relate primarily to Fairmont Avenue in the Woodmont Triangle in Bethesda, MD as a specific example applying my creative thinking to solve this critically important problem.
-Sections 14 through 50 are the intellectual foundation supporting the vision / plan and governmental repair recommended in the fifth document below.
+Think of the web-page below as a 53+ tab three-ring binder.
+Tabs 1 through 13 relate primarily to Fairmont Avenue in the Woodmont Triangle in Bethesda, MD as a specific example applying my creative thinking to solve this critically important problem (please start with the Front Cover and then Tab 9 then Tab 8.)

 There are four big ideas: